JiekaiLab/scTE/README.md

 ```

 **Citation**<br>
-If scTE is useful for your research, consider citing [our paper under Nature Communications](https://www.nature.com/articles/s41467-021-21808-x).
+If scTE is useful for your research, consider citing [Nature Communications (2021)](https://www.nature.com/articles/s41467-021-21808-x).